Tennis Betting Online

 Good results from recent tournaments tell you more than poor results.
 Poor results can come from a variety of factors that may not have an impact on the current tournament.
 However, good results in recent tournaments at least tell you that a player is playing well right now.
 As long as nothing significant has happened to a player since their recent tournaments, it’s easier to bank on this player doing well than it is to bank on another player doing poorly.
 Of course, if a player has completely dropped off the map, then clearly that needs to be considered as well.
 However, a recent quarterfinal loss to the #10 player in the world wouldn’t necessarily indicate that Federer is going to lose today.

 Compare head-to-head matchup stats.
 It’s not uncommon to find a higher seed listed as an underdog to a lower seed.
-If you don’t already know of a reason for this, the first thing to check is the head-to-head stats.
+If you don’t already know the reason for this, the first thing to check is the head-to-head stats.
 Current stats can be found at the ATP and WTA tennis sites.

 Check the weather and fitness of each player.
 Remember, you’re looking for every edge you can get, and hot weather can often have a dramatic impact on the result of a tennis match.
-If it’s going to be a particularly hot day and one player has been out for a while, or is known for poor fitness, it will have some effect in the later stages of the match.
+If it’s going to be a particularly hot day and one player has been out for a while or is known for poor fitness, it will have some effect in the later stages of the match.
 Since the men play the best of five sets, this tends to make a larger impact on the men than the women, but it should always be considered.

 Historically, there have been a lot of players who’ve been known for their superior fitness, and purposely drawing out points to wear down their opponents later in the match.
 If you know your opponent will wear down in the heat, it makes sense to play more passively to get the ball back and run your opponent all over the court.
 This is commonplace in tennis, so shouldn’t you be considering it when you place your bets?